THERAPY OVERVIEW Percutaneous Tibial Neuromodulation (PTNM)

 For patients responding to treatment, the time between therapy sessions may be slowly increased after the initial 12 therapy sessions, with the patient closely monitored for the return of symptoms.
 If symptoms reappear or increase in severity, the patient’s treatment schedule should revert to the last previously effective treatment schedule.

 Before you begin, make sure the NURO device is charged.
 (Device will not deliver a session without sufficient battery power.)
-Ensure at least one therapy session kit is available and at least one therapy session loaded on the device.
+Ensure at least one therapy session kit is available.

 Restored bladder function is defined as a measurable reduction in urinary frequency and/or urinary incontinence episodes following treatment.